SHAKTHI-VEL/semiHyphen-Assignment/README.md

 # SEMI-HYPHEN ASSIGNMENT

  To develop a RESTful API for a simple blogging platform.
-The API should allow users to perform CRUD operations (Create, Read, Update, Delete) on blog posts.
+The API allow users to perform CRUD operations (Create, Read, Update, Delete) on blog posts.

 ## Installation